Browned Butter Pumpkin Cake – soft, perfectly spiced and deliciously decadent. A must try fall cake!

-Every fall pumpkin cake is a must!
-Last year I made a classic Pumpkin Cake with Cinnamon Cream Cheese Frosting so this year I wanted to change things up a bit and add in a few more flavors.
-When you want to go all out two flavors that are sure to impress are nutty browned butter and decadent salted caramel and they pair amazingly well together.
+This cake is set to impress!
+When you want to go all out two flavors that are sure to satisfy are nutty browned butter and rich salted caramel and they pair amazingly well together.
 Plus they are a simply divine when combined with the flavor of pumpkin!

 This would be the perfect cake for a Halloween or Thanksgiving celebration, or if you are just looking for something amazing to bake this weekend I suggest trying out this cake!
 It will have you swooning and maybe even swaying.
 That’s right, dancing because you’re so in love with it!